-AMRO’s 2024 Annual Consultation Report on Korea
+AMRO’s 2025 Annual Consultation Report on Indonesia

 March 21, 2025

-Byunghoon Nam, Dac Toan Nguyen, Jade Vichyanond, Kian Heng Peh, Sumio Ishikawa, Trung Thanh Vu, Wanwisa May Vorranikulkij
+Bora Lee, Byunghoon Nam, Dac Toan Nguyen, Jade Vichyanond, Kian Heng Peh, Sumio Ishikawa, Trung Thanh Vu, Wanwisa May Vorranikulkij

 March 6, 2025